alexobviously/azure_translation/example/README.md

 `dart example/break.dart 'How are you?
 I am fine.
 What did you do today?' '¿hola, cómo estás? ¿Donde está la biblioteca?'` =>
 ```
-alex~$ dart example/break.dart 'How are you?
-I am fine.
-What did you do today?' '¿hola, cómo estás? ¿Donde está la biblioteca?'
 How are you?
 I am fine.
 What did you do today?: [How are you? , I am fine. , What did you do today?]
 ¿hola, cómo estás? ¿Donde está la biblioteca?: [¿hola, cómo estás? , ¿Donde está la biblioteca?]
 ```